-Come Ledogar is a French racing driver who currently serves as McLaren GT factory driver and competes in the Blancpain GT Series with Garage 59 team.
+Come Ledogar is a French racing driver who currently competes in the Blancpain GT Series with Garage 59 team.
 In 2016, he won Blancpain GT Series Endurance Cup together with Garage 59 co-drivers Rob Bell and Shane van Gisbergen.

 In the same year, Ledogar was a winner of the Italian Porsche Carrera Cup.
 It was his second Carrera Cup title because he previously won the French Carrera Cup in 2014.

 Early years in formula competitions

 Born in May 1991 in Annecy, France, Come Ledogar started his racing career in the Belgian Formula Renault, driving for Thierry Boutsen Energy Racing.
 Next year, he spent a season in the Formul'Academy Euro Series, winning four races and finishing second in the points, behind Arthur Pic.